Scroll To See More Images

-As the Duke and Duchess of Cambridge’s youngest child, Prince Louis is fifth in line to the throne today.
+As the Duke and Duchess of Cambridge’s youngest child, Prince Louis is fourth in line to the throne today.
 His position in the line of succession is also set to drop if his older siblings, Prince George and Princess Charlotte, have children.

 6. Prince Harry

-Prince Harry takes sixth place on the line of succession behind his niece and nephews.
+Prince Harry, the Duke of Cambridge, takes fifth place on the line of succession behind his niece and nephews.
 He is the youngest son of Prince Charles’ and the late Princess Diana, putting him behind his older brother William and his expanding family.

 7. Archie Mountbatten-Windsor

 Archie Mountbatten-Windsor is Prince Harry’s first child with his wife, Meghan Markle.
 While the California-based royal is unlikely to rule one day, he still takes his place behind his father at sixth in line to the British throne.

 8. Lilibet Mountbatten-Windsor

 Prince Harry and Meghan Markle’s daughter, Lilibet Diana Mountbatten-Windsor, is currently seventh in line to the British throne behind her older brother Archie, her father Harry, cousins George, Charlotte and Louis, and uncle William.

 9. Prince Andrew

 The Duke of York is Queen Elizabeth II’s third child and second son with Prince Philip.
 At present, he is eighth in the line of succession to the British throne.